bcneng/website/content/about.md

 ## The Mission

-BcnEng's is a non-profit organization which mission is to let Barcelona's tech hub to become one of the best tech communities around the globe.
+BcnEng's is a non-profit organization whose mission is to let Barcelona's tech hub become one of the best tech communities around the globe.

 How?